bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

     for :math:`C(x_i, s_{i+1}), a, b, c`.
 Building the table is left as an exercise for the reader :).

-.. admonition:: Note about the starting value :math:`x_0`
+.. admonition:: Note about the starting value of :math:`x_0`

     In Example 4, we started on :math:`x_0=2^n`.
 This is because if we didn't, we could get into the situation where we couldn't distinguish certain